 Heat up olive oil in a medium to large skillet.
 Add all ingredients except cheese.
 Saute until veggies are cooked, but not mushy.
 Add in Feta Cheese and stir to combine.
 Serve.

 If you like a light, not too sweet dessert, this one is for you.
+Be forewarned: this is not a sweet, fudgy cookie.
 Super easy to put together, this recipe uses Thrive Foods right from your home store.
 I made the whipped topping earlier in the day and put the rest of it together after work, along with making the rest of the meal, and in time for supper with friends.

 For the shortcakes: